jarekstrzele/obsidian_notes/_ WEB/REACT/React18+TypeScript/2 Styling Components.md

 It is a file in which all class names are scoped locally, so you cane use the same CSS class name in different files without worrying about name clashes

 - the css file name e.g. `ListGroup.module.css`
-- and in a tsx  file `import style from "./ListGroup.module.css` , soe every classes defined in that module will be a property of `style` object
+- and in a tsx  file `import styles from "./ListGroup.module.css` , so all classes defined in that module will be a property of `styles` object:
+	-  access  `styles['propertyName']` if you use the class name `list-group` like this or
+	- access `style.listGroup` if you use the class name like this `listGroup`
+-

 # CSS-in-JS

+benefits:
+- scoped styles
+- all the CSS and JS/TS code in one place
+- easier to delete a component
+- easier to style based on props/state

+Necessary library:
+- styled components
+- emotion
+- polished
+-
+we will be use `Styled components`
+## `npm i styled-components`